toschka123/20QProb---Bachelor-Thesis/readme.md

 University: VU Amsterdam<br>
 Supervisor: B.B.
 Kruit<br>

-The pdf file contains the thesis. <br>
+For a general overview see the Conference Poster.
+This was used to give a presentation about the Thesis at the BNAIC 2023 The pdf file contains the thesis. <br>
 The jupyter notebooks FullPy.ipynb and Experiment_20_Q_Prob.ipynb contain the code.
 The experiment is in a different file because it has been run using google colab for computing time reasons.
 The notebook results.ipynp contains the visualisations of the results.<br>
 The file BayesWeightedEntropyRandomBranching.ipynb uses a previous approach connecting to GraphDB for Knowledge Graph interactions.
 The FullPy version was used to transfer the code into google colab, which could not be connected to graphDB. <br>